News & Insights

 By signing up you agree to our Privacy Policy.

-More resources
+Related resources

-Commercial Partnership with Great Plains Industrial Park
+Commercial partnership with Great Plains Industrial Park

-Commercial Partnership with Great Plains Industrial Park
+Commercial partnership with Great Plains Industrial Park

 Lausanne, March 28, 2024 - AELER Is pleased to formally announce the establishment of our first ever Commercial Representation Partnership with Great Plains Industrial Park, located in Parsons, Kansas, United States.
 As part of this collaboration, Great Plains Industrial Park will actively promote and introduce customers to AELER and our innovative solutions.